How to avoid, reduce, or eliminate RV driving pain

 Ditto ibuprofen.
 And while CBD cream has helped his neck and shoulder pain, it did nothing for this deep back pain.

-He did find a good back stretching technique he can do while driving (see the video for a demo), but it still had limited success.
+He did find a good back-stretching technique he can do while driving (see the video for a demo), but it still had limited success.

-So Martin examined what might be the cause.
+So, Martin examined what might be the cause.
 This leads him to research posture.
 That was the cause and might be the cause if you, too, are having problems.

-A back support pillow he bought at Walmart helped, along with a pillow under his butt.
+A back support pillow he bought at Walmart helped, along with a cushion under his butt.
 Watch the video, as Martin will show you what to look for in order to have proper RV driving posture in order to avoid pain.

 He also discusses the success he has had with a tens machine.